Unleash/unleash-android-sdk/README.md

 ## Getting started

 This is the Android SDK for [Unleash Frontend API](https://docs.getunleash.io/reference/front-end-api) provided by the [Unleash server](https://github.com/Unleash/unleash) or [Unleash Edge](https://github.com/Unleash/unleash-edge).
+It is a lightweight SDK that allows you to connect to the Unleash Frontend API and fetch feature toggles.

 This supersedes the [previous Unleash Android Proxy SDK](https://github.com/Unleash/unleash-android-proxy-sdk/) this one is a an Android library instead of a Java library.